 He was drawn to HCH by their dedicated and compassionate team and is eager to help in all future undertakings.

-When he isn’t glued to the computer screen, he enjoys eating a variety of foods (both fast and other), reading, watching football, and studying for exams.
+When he isn’t glued to the computer screen, he enjoys eating and cooking a variety of foods (both fast and other) and playing with his son, Levi.